simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 `cwrap 3.0` rejects the IR pivot to preserve **Cross-Compiler Agnosticism**.
 By operating strictly as a source-to-source pre-compiler, `cwrap 3.0` outputs 100% standard, compliant `C++20` source code.
 This instrumented source can be seamlessly handed off to legacy `GCC` environments, `MSVC` for Windows deployments, or proprietary embedded RTOS toolchains.
 (Furthermore, as detailed in Section 3.5.1, the AST pass perfectly captures hidden backend state-machine overhead without needing IR hooks by exploiting native C++ proxy awaiters).

+### 15.8.
+The `longjmp` Resilience Defense (Non-Local Jump Cleanup)
+Legacy control-flow mechanisms like POSIX `setjmp`/`longjmp` bypass C++ RAII destructors entirely.
+If a non-local jump occurs, the `cwrap 3.0` RAII guard is never destroyed, leaving the telemetry accumulator in a "hanging" state and corrupting all future recursive self-time calculations.

+* **The Pre-Compiler Interception:** During the `Clang AST` pass, the framework performs a structural scan for `longjmp` call sites.
+* **The "Landing Pad" Injection:** When a `longjmp` is detected, the pre-compiler rewrites the call to a `cwrap`-native proxy.
+This proxy function automatically executes a "Cleanup Sweep" on the thread’s local telemetry stack—resetting the recursive depth counter and clearing any hanging RAII guards—before performing the actual `longjmp`.
+* **The Mathematical Polygraph:** By synchronizing the telemetry state *at the landing pad*, we guarantee that the telemetry ledger remains mathematically consistent, even when the underlying code subverts the C++ language specification.
+This makes `cwrap 3.0` the first observability tool capable of operating safely within the chaotic execution environments of legacy event loops and interpreted language runtimes.

 ## 16. The Implementation Roadmap & Validation Status

 `cwrap 3.0` is currently transitioning from active R&D and architectural specification into a formal implementation phase.
 To systematically de-risk the engineering process, the development sequence is strictly phased, with the most critical micro-architectural physics already validated via private experimentation.